rhaselager/nuvei-plugin-magento-2/README.md

 ---

+## System requirements
+Magento v2.3.x and up
+PHP 7.2 and up

+---

 ## Install manually under app/code
-This is Plugin for Magento version 2.3 and above.
 Download & place the contents of this repository under {YOUR-MAGENTO2-ROOT-DIR}/app/code/Nuvei/Checkout
 Then, run the following commands under your Magento 2 root dir:
 ```